codingCapricorn/Couple-Of-Self-Developed-Websites/README.md

-# Simple Website Building For Beginner
+# Simple And Dynamic Website Building For Beginner

-Building a website using HTML,CSS,wordpress,Jquery,Javascript.
+Built websites using HTML,CSS,wordpress,Jquery,Javascript.

-Download the "website.zip" code and open "index" file to the website.
+Download the "_____.zip" files and open "index" page of that particular file to see homepage of  website.